TrackSplit

 What it does

-Point TrackSplit at a video with chapter markers and it will split the audio at chapter boundaries, write one file per track, embed rich metadata and cover art, and lay everything out in an Artist/Album/ structure your music server will scan without complaint.
+Point TrackSplit at a video file with chapter markers and it splits the audio into one file per chapter, tags every track, generates album and artist cover art, and lays everything out in an Artist/Album/ folder structure your music server can scan immediately.
 Lossless sources stay lossless.
-Lossy sources are stream-copied when possible, re-encoded only when needed.
+Repeat runs skip albums that have not changed.

 How it fits your workflow

-2. Run on a file or folder and let TrackSplit handle probing, splitting, tagging, and cover art.
+tracksplit --check. - Run on a file or folder: one command handles probing, splitting, tagging, and cover art.

-3. Point your music server at the output directory.
-Jellyfin, Lyrion, Plex, anything that reads Vorbis comments will pick it up.
+- Point your music server at the output: Jellyfin, Lyrion, Plex, or anything that reads standard audio tags will pick it up.

 Learn more